NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Home.md

 ![dark mode only](assets/DarkModeMissionsGraphic.png){: .dark .w-75 .shadow .rounded-10 w='1275' h='668' }
 ![light mode only](assets/LightModeMissionsGraphic.png){: .light .w-75 .shadow .rounded-10 w='1275' h='668' }
+_This graphic originated 2022ish and does need updating.
+Using for website draft development purposes only_

 # Welcome to the Satellite Needs Working Group Management Office!